mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 96 - My Objects/readme.md

 MainWindow salesWindow = Application.Current.MainWindow as MainWindow;

 /*
-Since window is instanciated, you are currently working with a specialized window playing a special role
+Since the window is instanciated, you are currently working with a specialized window playing a special role
 */
 ```